cdrummey216/whoami/whoami.md

 Truth is the end and the beginning of all things.
 Truth is what is real and factual and congruent with reality.
 It is indeliable and permanent and resists the trammels of time.
 It is reliable and understandable and observable.
 It aligns all the metaphysical puzzle peices that comprise our ability to perceive.
 Truth is valuable because it is a light in the dark.

 Follow the path seeking the end.
-* END: Truth is the highest outcome.
+* What is the end?
+Truth is the highest outcome.
-* PATH: A good Samaritan with the honest truth sharing the path of life.
+* How do I get there?
+A good Samaritan with the honest truth sharing the path of life.

 The bodied self is truth embodied.
-* TRUTH: The highest outcome of the living self is truth.
+* What is truth for the Self?
+The highest outcome of the living self is truth.
-* SELF: Living is good.
+* What is the truth about the Self?
+Living is good.
 Living for truth is better.

 The Self is the source of truth because ‘truth’ is a concept that is used to define a property of some _thing_, some _object in reality_.